RoloEdits/Bingo/README.md

 ![image](https://user-images.githubusercontent.com/12489689/169610055-0633a80d-173f-4172-b6ed-fc109df1c86f.png)

-Next is deciding the multiplier the bonus sqaures will have over their rows normal value.
-In the default config a value of 2 means that the bonus sqaures are worth twice the amount.
+Next is deciding the multiplier the bonus squares will have over their rows normal value.
+In the default config a value of 2 means that the bonus squares are worth twice the amount.

 `10` `10` `10` + `20`

 `30` `30` `30` + `60`

-I will be using a 4 here, making each bonus sqaure worth four times the rows base amount.
+I will be using a 4 here, making each bonus square worth four times the rows base amount.

 ![image](https://user-images.githubusercontent.com/12489689/169610387-b62a14bd-2c95-4233-b567-03b243801111.png)

 Finally we have the starting rows base amount.
-This is what the worth is of the normal sqaures on the very first row.
+This is what the worth is of the normal squares on the very first row.
 For this value I will use a 20 base value.

-So for this example we have a 5x5 grid, of which the final 2 columns are bonus columns, and which the first row starts with a base value of 20, and a 4 times multiplier for the bonus sqaures, with each rows base value going up by 50 from the previous.
+So for this example we have a 5x5 grid, of which the final 2 columns are bonus columns, and which the first row starts with a base value of 20, and a 4 times multiplier for the bonus squares, with each rows base value going up by 50 from the previous.

 `20`  `20`  `20`  + `80` `80`